Project Applications and Resource Allocations on Berzelius

 - Applications are evaluated monthly as they come in except in July (vacation season).
 There is no specific deadline for applying.

-- The maximum allocation for a Doctoral student is the default allocation.
+- The maximum allocation for a Doctoral student, Post Doctoral researcher, or similar, is the default allocation.
 A more senior person have to be the Principal Investigator for a larger allocation.

-- Doctoral students that are members in one or more projects will normally not be granted their own projects.
+- Doctoral students, Post Doctoral researchers, or similar, that are members in one or more projects will normally not be granted their own projects.

-The recommended way to acknowledge access to Brezelius is:
+The recommended way to acknowledge access to Berzelius is:

 "The computations/data handling/[SIMILAR] were/was enabled by the Berzelius resource provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre."